-New Rule as of 2015: The ACS has changed the eligibility rule so that there is no longer any citizenship requirements for PI’s.
+New Rule as of 2018: The ACS has changed the eligibility requirements.
+US citizenship is no longer a requirement.
+However, if not a US Citizen, the applicant must have a VISA that will cover the time requirement to complete his/her project.
 Applicants who are not U.S. citizens are now welcome to apply.

 New for 2017 Funding: UMGCCC will be funding three projects this year at $30,000 each.
 At least one Cancer Disparities pilot project will receive an award, and Cancer-Related and Cancer Disparities projects will be competing together for the third award.

 Applicants must be within six years of their first independent research or faculty appointment.
 Faculty at the associate professor level or above, junior faculty with a national competitive research grant, and postdoctoral fellows are not eligible for these pilot project grants.

 Application deadline is: Wednesday, October 17th at 5:00pm.
 Please submit the signed hard copy and an electronic copy to: